 Let Webull manage your money for you with Webull Smart Advisor, which combines Webull's in-house investment expertise and artificial intelligence to build, manage, and rebalance an ETF portfolio for you.

-New users also get one free month of Nasdaq TotalView's Level 2 Quotes service.
+New users get one free month of Nasdaq TotalView's Level 2 Quotes service.
 (That subscription costs $2.99/mo. thereafter.)

 Pros: